Develop5/PlaywrightDemo/README.md

         All assertion steps refactored with total consistency in calling respective functions to handle our assertions using playwright within our html-behavior.ts
         Also leveraged our waitForSelector accross all assertion steps to ensure better stability

-        >>> Errors detected in the regression.
-Fix them Failing features with #@dev
-            Star working with the one marked as @dev

     &nbsp;
     Time: